Guatemalan Chocolate Cupcakes

 - Preheat the oven to 350 degrees F. Lightly butter 1 (12-cup) muffin tin.

-- Sift together all the dry ingredients: flour, sugar, cocoa powder, baking soda, salt and cayenne pepper.
+- Sift together all the dry ingredients: flour, sugar, cocoa powder, baking soda, salt and powdered chile.

 - Soften the butter and add the dry ingredients in two batches, alternating with the egg, then the buttermilk, beating until combined after each.